Jerome Brings Championship Pedigree to Pacers Workout | Indiana Pacers

 In addition to Jerome, Windler, and Bowen, Tuesday's first pre-draft workout group included guards Jaylen Nowell (Washington), Justin Wright-Foreman (Hofstra), and Josh Perkins (Gonzaga).

 Nowell is a 6-4 combo guard out of Washington.
-He was the Pac-12 Player of the Year as a sophomore, when he averaged 16.2 points.
-5.3 rebounds, and 3.1 assists while shooting an efficient 50.2 percent from the field and 44 percent from 3-point range (up dramatically from his .351 3-point percentage as a freshman).
+He was the Pac-12 Player of the Year as a sophomore, when he averaged 16.2 points, 5.3 rebounds, and 3.1 assists while shooting an efficient 50.2 percent from the field and 44 percent from 3-point range (up dramatically from his .351 3-point percentage as a freshman).

 Following Tuesday's workout, Nowell said he felt he performed well at the Combine, where he tried to show his "very complete" offensive game.